-➤ Block is available with Ethernet test applications Injection is not available when the RS-FEC check box is selected.
+Block is available with Ethernet test applications and 100GbE over OTU4.
+Injection is not available when the RS-FEC check box is selected.

 RX: Invalid 64b/66b block code are received.
 An invalid 64b/66b block is declared when the synchronization field has a value of 00 or 11.